haroldcampbell/ang-interval-service/README.md

 ### Registration requirements

-In the example above, the `$scope` is passed to the `angIntervalService.start(context,...)` start method.
-This is because the `context` that is passed to `angIntervalService.start(context)` must have a `$on` method for the auto-wiring for the `$destroy` events.
+In the example above, the `$scope` is passed to the `hmcIntervalService.start(context,...)` start method.
+This is because the `context` that is passed to `hmcIntervalService.start(context)` must have a `$on` method for the auto-wiring for the `$destroy` events.
 Without it, `$destroy` must be called explicitly.

 ## Support

-If you are having problems get angIntervalService to work, there are several ways to get help:
+If you are having problems get hmcIntervalService to work, there are several ways to get help:

 * (This is preferred) Ask a question on [stackoverflow](http://stackoverflow.com/) under the [ang-interval-service](http://stackoverflow.com/questions/tagged/ang-interval-service) tag.
 * Send me a tweet on twitter: @haroldcampbell.
-* Email me at harold.campbell@gmail.com with '[angIntervalService HELP]' in the subject.
+* Email me at harold.campbell@gmail.com with '[hmcIntervalService HELP]' in the subject.

 Project's issue on GitHub should be used discuss bugs and features.